* "WHY HEROINES'WAVE"

 This platform for digital and sound projects weaves intimate testimonials of queer humans.
 Radio and Websites can be heard and seen from mobiles, everywhere.
 No matter where we are, listening to testimonials from all around the world, we suddenly enter the private sphere of humans who release often for the first time hidden thoughts.

-Through brand new online digital interfaces, the voices of spontaneous contributors, in line with the ethics of sociological research, are protected through anonymity, but help shed light on larger issues of oppression, isolation and silencing.
+Through online digital interfaces, the voices of spontaneous contributors, in line with the ethics of sociological research, are protected through anonymity, but help shed light on larger issues of oppression, isolation and silencing.

 created by Diane Barbé & Celia Stroom, funded by Music Board Berlin.